senthan15/Trendify/README.md

-# 🔥 Trendify - Tech News Aggregator
+# 🔥 Trendify - Tech News

 Trendify is a modern and responsive web application that delivers the latest technology news in real time.
 Powered by the GNews API, Trendify helps users stay updated on trending topics such as Web Development, Artificial Intelligence, Machine Learning, and Data Science.